 Speed Extension: similarly, one can greatly enhance the capability of a movement power by bumping it up from one speed category to another.
 Each 'step' of speed extension counts as a strong enhancement, which means one can generally only add two to a given power.
 Of course, this is usually all most movement abilities need to excel - dependent on their nature, of course.

 But this is possible.
-Some of these methods are described in the specific character generation books, such as the ability to maintain additional spells or psionics above and beyond what one's Intellect score should allow.
+Some of these methods are described in the specific character generation books, such as the ability to maintain additional spells or psionics above and beyond what one's Intellect trait should allow.
 A few character enhancements that aren't origin-specific are presented below, with the hope of giving players an idea what one can do with character enhancements.

 Blessed: things have a tendency to generally work out in this character's favor.
 So much so, in fact, that it may appear they are truly watched over by some sort of higher power.
 The idea behind this character enhancement isn't that the character always 'wins' in whatever they do - they usually just come out better in a given set of circumstances than others who are not so blessed.

 Say the blessed character is in a plane crash.
-Maybe he's the one person out of the hundreds onboard who survived, or perhaps out of those who survived this catastrophe, he's the one who was the least (if at all) injured.
+Maybe they're the one person out of the hundreds onboard who survived, or perhaps out of those who survived this catastrophe, they're the one who was the least (if at all) injured.
 The blessed character can still be defeated in battle, and possibly even killed if things go poorly enough, but they will enjoy a life full of good fortune if they play their cards right.

-Or even if they don't.
-Even a foolhardy or reckless character graced with the blessed enhancement will rarely suffer the full consequences of his or her actions, which is great when super powers are involved.
+Or even if they don't!
+Even a foolhardy or reckless character graced with the blessed enhancement will rarely suffer the full consequences of his or her actions, which is great when super-powers are involved.
 In game terms, the recommended level of enhancement that blessed entails is that it counts as one 'step' of such for each time it can beneficially affect the player on a given play session.

 Once per game session is a weak character enhancement, twice per game is a strong character enhancement, and so on.

 Consistent: highly consistent characters are those who have a sort of preternatural sameness about them - they don't appear to change all that much over time.
-Furthermore, when such changes are forced upon them, consistent characters seem to bounce back to their normal configuration rather quickly.
+Furthermore, when such changes are forced upon them, consistent characters seem to bounce back to their normal configuration quickly.
 This sounds like mere resistance to metabolic and/or warping attacks, but it's a little bit different.

-You see, the morphic field of a consistently enhanced character is strong... very strong.
+You see, the morphic field of a consistently enhanced character is powerful... very powerful.
 So much so that it tends to trim back alterations to his or her mind or body faster than normal.
 Sure, the character does gain a +1 RS to resist efforts to alter the function of his or her body for each level of enhancement taken, but the trick is that, upon failing such resistance, the character will revert much quicker.

-A weakly consistent character, for instance, will divide the amount of time his mind or body can be transformed by half, while a strongly consistent character will divide the duration of such changes by four.
+A weakly consistent character, for instance, will divide the amount of time their mind or body can be transformed by half, while a strongly consistent character will divide the duration of such changes by four.
 Very strongly consistent characters can divide the amount of time they've been transformed by eight, and extremely consistent characters can reduce the duration of a transformation to 1/16th of its original value.

-Indefatigable: if one's Gamemaster is using the fatigue rules for super powered combat, a player can build a character resistant to them wielding character enhancements.
-This simulates a sort of super human stamina on the part of a character, or perhaps the character in question is simply in very good shape, able to keep fighting long after those with similar capabilities have fallen flat.
+Indefatigable: if one's Gamemaster is using the fatigue rules for super-powered combat, a player can build a character resistant to them wielding character enhancements.
+This simulates a sort of super-human stamina on the part of a character, or perhaps the character in question is simply in very good shape, able to keep fighting long after those with similar capabilities have fallen flat.

-There are of course two separate optional fatigue systems.
+There are, of course, two separate optional fatigue systems.